-Tuesday: read Psalm 104:1-28 and Isaiah 40:27-29.
-How firmly do the Psalms bring us back to the first principle of our faith, namely, our faith in God as our Creator.
-This is what the Psalmist celebrates in the first half of the Psalm.
-Another passage that firmly brings to display the practical comfort of God as our Creator is Psalm 40, where Isaiah seeks to comfort Judah as they face exile to the Babylonians.
-Isaiah knows that this exile will prove so difficult as to prompt the despairing declaration: "Our way is hidden from the Lord."
-(Isaiah 40:27) But God corrects such despair by reminding Israel and us that He is the Creator who never grows tired of providing for His own people.
-(Isaiah 40:28-29)
+How firmly do the Psalms bring us back to the first principle of our faith, our faith in God as our Creator.
+This is what the Psalmist celebrates in the first half of Psalm 104.
+Isaiah 40 also firmly brings to display the practical comfort of God as our Creator.
+Isaiah seeks to comfort Judah as they face exile to the Babylonians.
+Isaiah knows that this exile will prove so difficult as to prompt the despairing declaration: "Our way is hidden from the Lord" (Isaiah 40:27).
+But God corrects such despair by reminding Israel, and us, that He is the Creator who never grows tired of providing for His own people (Isaiah 40:28-29).